Atlas-OS/docs/docs/getting-started/installation.md

     To read more about this, view the [Security Exceptions](https://docs.ameliorated.io/guides/security-exceptions.html) docs from the Ameliorated team.

-Once completed, you will see the `Atlas` folder on your desktop.
-We guide you on how to configure your Atlas installation using this folder at the [Post Installation](post-installation/drivers/getting-started.md) part of the documentation.

-### :material-bug-outline: Troubleshooting
-!!! tip "Need help?"
+## :material-robot-happy: Finalizing your installation of AtlasOS

+You're almost finished with setting up Atlas.
+There are a couple more steps before you start setting up software!

+- **Manual Driver Installation:** If this is you, go to [our post-installation driver guide](post-installation/drivers/getting-started.md) to help set up needed drivers in our recommended way.

+- **Automatic Driver Installation:** If this is you, you do not need to set up drivers - they are installed automatically through Windows Updates.

+After you've finished with your drivers, you can optionally [configure your Atlas installation](post-installation/atlas-folder/configuration.md).

-    If you encounter any issues during installation, feel free to seek help on our [Forums](https://forum.atlasos.net) or [Discord server](https://discord.atlasos.net).
-We have a large community of people who care and want to help.
+If you encounter any issues after installation, feel free to seek help on our [Forums](https://forum.atlasos.net) or [Discord server](https://discord.atlasos.net).
+We have a large community of people who care and dedicate their spare time to helping others.

 We recommend viewing our [FAQ](../faq-and-troubleshooting/removed-features.md) before posting in our Discord server or Forum to reduce wait time for possible common, answered questions.

+With all that out of the way, we hope you enjoy using AtlasOS! :material-emoticon-happy: